YetAnotherClown/planck/docs/design/conditions.md

 import { Scheduler, onEvent, isNot } from "@rbxts/planck";

 const scheduler = new Scheduler(world)
-    // Run our system only when there is a new Player .addRunCondition(systemA, isNot(onEvent(Players.PlayerAdded)[0]));
+    // Run our system only on frames where there are no new Players .addRunCondition(systemA, isNot(onEvent(Players.PlayerAdded)[0]));
 ```
 </TabItem>